 - Pad Thai – authentic Stir-Fried Noodle

 The ‘Tom Yum Goong’ – spicy soup is widely enjoyed in South East Asia and also in Western countries – now you can make this delicious soup at home.
 If you are not good with hot and spicy foods, we can adjust the amount of chilli to your preference.
-You will also learn how to make everybody’s favourite “Pad Thai Noodle” in the class as well as a secret squid recipe Sachie picked up on her research through Thailand.
+You will also learn how to make everybody’s favourite “Pad Thai Noodle” in the class as well as son-in-law egg recipe Sachie picked up on her research through Thailand.
 Why is it called that?
 The rather gruesome story goes that Thai mothers cook this dish for their soon-to-be son-in-laws as a warning about taking good care of their precious daughters, or else someone might find their own valuable bits deep-fried, sliced and served up in a hot, spicy sauce.

 Taste of Vietnam

 One word for Vietnamese food = ‘fresh’.
 Traditional Vietnamese cooking is simple, but never boring, and is greatly admired for using fresh ingredients, minimal use of oil, and reliance on herbs and vegetables.
 With the balance between fresh herbs and meats and a very selective use of spices to reach a fine taste, Vietnamese food is considered one of the healthiest cuisines in the world.